-Because you are sharing financial decisions and personal space when buying a house with a friend, it can be challenging to partner with a friend on a home purchase while also maintaining your relationship.
+Because you are sharing financial decisions and personal space, it can be challenging to partner with a friend on a home purchase while also maintaining your relationship.

-If you follow these guidelines, you’ll ensure that you can stay on good terms while also making smart choices.
+By following these guidelines, you will stay on good terms while also making smart choices when buying a house with a friend.